Futureworld: Plot

-The following day, while Ballard is testing out a Delos dream-recording device (which includes a dream sequence of being saved by, dancing with and making love to Yul Brynner's Gunslinger), Browning slips out to see Harry.
+The following day, while Ballard is testing out a Delos dream-recording device (which includes a dream sequence of being saved by, dancing with, and making out with the Gunslinger), Browning slips out to see Harry.
 Harry takes him to a locked door that he has never been able to enter, although robots routinely enter.
 Realizing the key is in the robot's eyes, Harry destroys a robot and steals its face.
 They return with Ballard and open the door.
 Inside, they find clones of themselves, as well as clones of the Russian and Japanese leaders.
 The clones are instructed always to work for the good of Delos and to destroy their originals.
 Browning explains that his tipster's envelope was filled with clippings about leaders from around the world, realizing that Delos must be cloning the rich and powerful.

 The trio decides to flee the resort on the next plane.
 The reporters return to their apartment where Duffy is waiting for them; he explains that, by cloning world leaders, they can ensure that nothing harms Delos' interests, and that without "proper" guidance, humans will eventually destroy the planet.
 Cloning the reporters would ensure favorable coverage, letting people forget about the Westworld tragedy.
-Browning attacks Duffy but is easily overpowered with unnatural strength.
+Browning attacks Duffy but is easily overpowered by Duffy's unnatural strength.
 Ballard shoots the doctor twice, and Browning peels back Duffy's face to reveal that he is a robot.

 As Harry races to meet up with the reporters, he runs into Browning's clone, who kills him.
 Ballard and Browning are then chased by their own duplicates, all the while taunting them with details about their lives.
 Eventually, one of each pair is killed, though which one is left unclear.
 When they find each other, Browning seizes and kisses Ballard.

 In the end, as they leave the resort with the other guests, Dr. Schneider meets them to make sure they are the clones.
 The reporters confirm that they will be writing positive reviews for Delos, but, just as they reach the exit, Ballard's badly injured clone stumbles towards him and Schneider realizes too late that he has been fooled.
 On the jetway, Browning tells Ballard that his editor is running the exposé on Delos, that the whole world will know what they are up to, and that kissing her was his idea to figure out whether or not she was a duplicate.